-A. Benin and International Law on Child, Early and Forced Marriage
+A. Gabon and International Law on Child, Early and Forced Marriage

 - 4. Child and early marriage occurs before the age of 18 for one or both of the parties and it manifests in any formal marriage or informal union.
 Forced marriage can occur at any age when one and/or both parties have not provided their full and free consent to the union.
-A child marriage is therefore considered to be a form of forced marriage, as one and/or both parties are unable to provide their full, free and informed consent.
-There are various acronyms to describe this human rights issue, but in this submission we adopt 'Child, Early and Forced Marriage' (CEFM). - 5.
+A child marriage is therefore considered to be a form of forced marriage, as one and/or both parties are unable to provide their full, free and informed consent.2 There are various acronyms to describe this human rights issue, but in this submission we adopt 'Child, Early and Forced Marriage' (CEFM). - 5.
 CEFM is a human rights violation which deprives children of their agency to make decisions about their lives and future.
-It increases their vulnerability to various ills such as violence, discrimination, abuse, ill-health including sexual and reproductive health problems, and prevents their full participation in the economic, political and social spheres. - 6.
-Child marriage is prevalent in Benin, with girls disproportionately affected.
-Current national data indicates that 31% of women aged 20-24 years are married or in a union before the age of 18 which equates to 3 out of every 10 girls.
-A further one out of 10 are married before the age of 15.
+It increases their vulnerability to various ills such as violence, discrimination, abuse, ill-health including sexual and reproductive health problems, and prevents their full participation in the economic, political and social spheres.3 - Child marriage is prevalent in Gabon, with girls disproportionately affected.
+National data indicates 22% of girls are married before the age of 18 and 6% before the age of 15, whilst 5% of boys are married before the age of 18.4